Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 ### Data Flow Graph

-This section describes the overall data-flow graph specification of the FIR filter design using AI Engine which is compiled by the AI Engine compiler.
+This section describes the overall data-flow graph specification of the FIR filter design using AI Engine, compiled by the AI Engine compiler.
 Refer to [AI Engine Programming Section in the AI Engine Documentation](#ai-engine-documentation) for information on ADF graphs.

-The overall graph definition of the design is contained in the `fir_aiegraph.cpp` file.
-The top level graph in turns contains the subgraph, `fir_aie_graph.h`, which is described in the following subsection.
+The overall graph definition of the design resides in the `fir_aiegraph.cpp` file, and the top level graph contains the subgraph defined in `fir_aie_graph.h`, described in the following subsection.

 #### Define the Graph Class
-Define the FIR graph class by using the objects defined in the appropriate name space.
-It must include the ADF library.
-To access ADF library elements, the following declaration is used to scope into it:
+Define the FIR graph class by using the objects defined in the appropriate name space that must include the ADF library.
+To access ADF library elements, use the following declaration to scope into it:
 ` using namespace adf;`
-In addition the following namespace is declared to access the DSPLib library:
+Additionaly declare the following namespace to access the DSPLib library:
 `namespace dsplib = xf::dsp::aie`
-All user graphs are defined from the class `graph` in `fir_aie_graph.h` file, for example:
+Define all user graphs from the class `graph` in the `fir_aie_graph.h` file.
+For example:

 `class FirGraph : public graph`